All Episodes

 Very, very, very clear, right?

-But there are two clauses in the Constitution which point specifically, point directly and specifically to the Negro race as a separate class of persons and show clearly that they were not regarded as a portion of the people or citizens of the government then formed.
+Sanford is this one here, but there are two clauses in the constitution which point specifically, point directly and specifically to the Negro race as a separate class of persons and show clearly that they were not regarded as a portion of the people or citizens of the government then formed.

 And then you see that in two areas.

-You see it in the slave importation clause.
+You see it in the slave.

-These are the two areas that Tanny is speaking about when he says that there's two areas in the Constitution that show specifically that they are not considered a part of the people.
+These are the two areas that Tanny is speaking about when he says that there's two areas in the constitution that show specifically that they are not considered a part of the people.

-I can't, let's see here.
+I can't, let's see here, maybe it's this one here.

-we go um Any person who is not essentially a free white person counted as three-fifths of a free individual for the purposes of determining congressional representation.
+Any person who is not essentially a free white person counted as three-fifths of a free individual for the purposes of determining congressional representation.

-And that's part of the Constitution as well.
+And that's part of the constitution as well.

 And that's what, and then that one, and then the slave importation clause.

-Those are the two areas that Mr. Tanny is speaking about when he says there are two clauses in the Constitution which point directly and specifically to the Negro race as a separate class of persons and show clearly that they were not regarded as a portion of the people or citizens of the government then formed.
+There are two clauses in the constitution which point directly and specifically to the Negro race as a separate class of persons and show clearly that they were not regarded as a portion of the people or citizens of the government then formed.

 Got it.

-So that was a very, very striking.
+So that was a very, very striking thing.

-So we're going into the Civil War.
+So we're going into the civil war.

-We're coming out of the Civil War now.
+We're coming out of the civil war now.

-Like, what was it about this specific judgment that got us into the Civil War that they're saying that essentially, you know, Negroes, as they put it, like, were not full people or they didn't have a classification?
+A question before we go there, like what was it about this specific judgment that got us into the civil war that they're saying that essentially, you know, negroes., as they put it, like were not full people or they didn't have a classification.

 Well, they can't become citizens and their children can't become citizens.